dburnham1212/airbnb/README.md

 - Install all dependencies (using the `npm install` command).
 - Initialize a database to store airbnb data in PostgreSQL.
 - Create and .env file using the env example provided.
-- Reset the database using the `npm db:reset` command.
+- Reset the database using the `npm run db:reset` command.
 - Run the development web server using the `npm start` command.

 ## Dependencies